-"Minor modification" or "Eligible Facilities Request" means a col-location or other modification that does not constitute a substantial change to an existing wireless facility or base station as set forth in YMC 15.29.060(A)(1).
+"Minor modification" or "Eligible Facilities Request" means a collocation or other modification that does not constitute a substantial change to an existing wireless facility or base station as set forth in YMC 15.29.060(A)(1).

 "Modification" or "modify" means the addition, removal or change of any of the physical and visually discernible components or aspects of a wireless facility, such as antennas, antenna equipment, antenna support structure, cabling, equipment shelters, landscaping, fencing, utility feeds, changing the color or materials of any visually discernible components, vehicular access, parking and/or an upgrade or change-out of equipment for better or more modern equipment.
-Adding a new wireless carrier or service-provider to a telecommunications tower or telecommunications site as a co-location is a modification.
+Adding a new provider to a tower or site as a colocation is a modification.
 A modification shall not include repair and maintenance as defined by this chapter.

-"Mount" means the structure or surface upon which personal wireless service facilities are mounted.
+"Mount" means the structure or surface upon which wireless service facilities are mounted.
 There are three types of mounts:

 - 1. Building Mounted.
-A personal-wireless service facility mount fixed to the roof or side of a building. - 2.
+A wireless service facility mount fixed to the roof or side of a building. - 2.
 Ground Mounted.
-A personal wireless service facility mount fixed to the ground, such as a tower. - 3.
+A wireless service facility mount fixed to the ground, such as a tower. - 3.
 Structure Mounted.
-A personal wireless service facility fixed to a structure other than a building, such as light standards, utility poles, and bridges.
+A wireless service facility fixed to a structure other than a building, such as light standards, utility poles, and bridges.